The Atlantic Companion · Wild Atlantic Way · Cork

 A salt-water lake connected to the sea by a narrow rapids, designated Europe's first marine nature reserve in 1981.
 Unique marine ecosystem — purple sea urchins, sponges, fan worms.
 Walk up the hill behind it (Knockomagh Wood) for the view straight down into the lough and out to the islands.

 Good to know · Five-minute drive south of Skibbereen.
 Free parking, no facilities.
-Don't swim — protected reserve.
+This is a protected reserve with a sensitive marine ecosystem — check local guidance before swimming or visiting.

 View